mickdee/jQueryFormPrototyper/readme.md

 #Examples
 ####Send form data from one screen to another
-Make a prototype feel real by passing data between screens.
-Download or clone repo and start with Page 1 of 'Set and Get Data' example.
+Make a prototype feel real by passing data between screens using localStorage.
+Download or clone this repo and start with Page 1 of 'Set and Get Data' example.

 ![Set and Get Data Animation](/SetAndGetData/setandgetdata.gif?raw=true "Set and Get Data Animation")